Kudzai-Nyatsine/DevOps-classwork/app/README.md

 ``localhost:3000``

-Displays a simple homepage displaying a Sparta logo and message.
+Displays a simple Homepage displaying a Sparta logo and message.
 This page should return a 200 response.

 ### Blog